Home

 • "For a Covenant is of force after men are dead: otherwise it is of no strength at all while the Covenantor liveth."

-The Covenant/Testament was there.
-But it was of no force while Christ lived because He had to fulfill its promise of death and regeneration.
-When Christ shed His blood on the cross, He put the real strength to the Promise or Covenant with Israel.
-Again, it's not a different Covenant, it's a Covenant made New by being fulfilled in strength.
-Remember, Daniel prophesied that a Messiah was to come who would strengthen [gabar]the Covenant with many.
-He was to come and confirm or ratify what was already a Promise, that it would be fulfilled.
-It is thus superior to the old in that the Old was a Promise without strength (Hebrews 9:17) without the death of Christ.
-The works required in the Old Covenant are fulfilled in Christ.
-Thus the Covenant of works is completed or accomplished, and the Covenant of Grace established.
-As Christ Himself said, He came not to do away with the law, but to fulfill it.
-The law is now written on our hearts, because Christ has gone to the cross to establish this new both for us, and retroactively for those who came before us.
+The Covenant/Testament was there, but it was of no force if Christ remained alive because He had to fulfill its requirement of death (like in a last will and Testament) for the regeneration and inheritance of God's people.
+When Christ shed His blood on the cross, He undergirded it or put real strength to the promise or Covenant with Israel.
+Again, it's not a different Covenant of salvation, it's a Covenant made new by being made strong in being fulfilled.
+Daniel chapter nine prophesied that a Messiah was to come who would strengthen [gabar] the Covenant with many.
+He was to come and confirm or ratify what was already a Covenant promise.
+It is thus superior to the old law in that the Old was a promise of salvation without strength (Hebrews 9:17-18) apart from the death of Christ.
+The works required in the Old Covenant are fulfilled in the work of Christ.
+Thus the Covenant of works is completed/accomplished and the Covenant of Grace brought to fruition.
+Even as Christ Himself said, He came not to do away with the law, but to fulfill it.
+The law is now written on our hearts, because Christ has gone to the cross to establish its new birth in us, and indeed retroactively for all those elect who came before us.
 He dwells within us, therefore is the law always in our thoughts and heart.

 Hebrew 10:16